Getting to Know Allah

 If you have nothing to give, say something nice.

-And if you do have some wealth to spare, the ever practical Allah suggests that you don’t give away so much of your wealth as to become like them; follow His example, revelation 17:30.
+The ever practical Allah suggests that you don’t give away so much of what you have so as to become like the recipient of your beneficence.

 17:29 Do not keep your hand chained to your neck, nor spread it out fully, lest you sit around condemned and reduced to poverty.